 - Toggle bookmarks (Command + Alt/Option + 1)

 Not only is Files getting a new Downloads folder, but it will also now support shared folders through iCloud, so you can and anyone else can collaborate on a file and all your changes will be synced in real time.
 And if you use a work or home server for files, you can get access to them via Files now.
 Just connect to the server through Files, and then you'll have full access to everything you need.

-This is technically a Files app update, but it's also perhaps the biggest iPadOS feature: Files can now connect to an external hard drive, SD card reader, and even a USB drive.
-You'll need the right accessory, naturally, but this means the iPad could finally, truly replace your computer.
+Files can now connect to an external hard drive, SD card reader, and even a USB drive.
+You'll need the right accessory, naturally.

 The final major change in iPadOS is that you will be able to download and purchase fonts from the App Store and use them in your documents.
 This is wonderful for graphic designs who want to create more directly on their iPad without having to go back to their computer to use a font.